 - be a 1L or 2L student at King Hall;

 - and secure an offer to work for an eligible non-profit organization or government agency.
-Prosecutorial work is not eligible for KHLF funding.
+Prosecutorial and judicial work is not eligible for KHLF funding.

 Fellowship Award Amount

 The amount of each KHLF Summer Fellowship award will be determined based on the availability of funding.
-In past years, KHLF has been able to award as much as $4,000 to students who did not receive other fellowships, and as much as $2,000 for those who did.
 KHLF grant recipients must disclose to KHLF the sources and amounts of all other summer funding.
 This includes an amount received in any form from their organization, including but not limited to, stipends, transportation, and other expenses.
 This also includes any outside funding, including but not limited to grants and scholarships.
 Grant recipients may not receive more than $10,000 of total funding from all sources for the summer (including the KHLF summer grant).
 Any amount above this cap must be refunded to KHLF accordingly.
 KHLF may also fund part‐time public interest legal work on a pro‐rated basis.